If you frequent internet marketing related forums and blogs, I am sure you’ve heard this famous saying:

 Once you have created this, hit the “Create a New Web Form”, in the “Web Forms” section, and simply play around with this until you have something you like.
 I personally just change the “Basic” template to include a bigger font for my squeeze pages.

-You will then save your form, and click “I Will Install My Form” to get a form code that you will then copy and past into your squeeze page.
+You will then save your form, and click “I Will Install My Form” to get a form code that you will then copy and paste into your squeeze page.

 3. Write Your Email